debamitra/image-uploader/README.md

 ### devchallenges.io project
 Challenge: Create an Image Uploader application.
 Use any front-end libraries of your choice.
 Create your API.
-Don’t look at the existing solution.
 Fulfill user stories below:

 > User story: I can drag and drop an image to upload it